amr-mersal/Task-two-Tracker/README.md

 # Task Tracker App (React)

--A simple and responsive task tracking app built with React and React Bootstrap.
+- A simple and responsive task tracking app built with React and React Bootstrap.
--Features task creation, deletion, filtering, and dark/light theme toggle.
+- Features task creation, deletion, filtering, and dark/light theme toggle.
 Tasks are saved in localStorage.
--Currently, two official plugins are available:
+- Currently, two official plugins are available:

 ##  Features